 Brush Creek Players Constitution and Bylaws

-Article I - Purpose Section 1: Brush Creek Players, Inc., (hereinafter BCP) is a non-profit organization duly registered in the State of Oregon.
+Article I - Purpose Section 1: Brush Creek Players, (hereinafter BCP) is a non-profit organization duly registered in the State of Oregon.
 Section 2: BCP's purpose is to provide a performing arts outlet for the surrounding area.

-Article II - Active membership Section I: Membership is open without discrimination to anyone interested in the production of theatrical events.
+Article II - Active Membership Section I: Membership is open to any person who is interested in supporting BCP theatrical events.
+BCP does not discriminate against any person on the basis of race, color, national origin, sexual orientation, disability, gender, or age in admission or participation in its programs, services, or activities.

-Section 2: Any person who donates at least $15 to Brush Creek Players, who is engaged as cast or staff of a current production, or who otherwise completes at least 5 hours of volunteer service as certified by a member of the Brush Creek Board shall be enrolled as a Participating Member through that calendar year and the following year.
+Section 2: Any person who donates the current annual minimum amount set by the Board to Brush Creek Players, is engaged as cast or staff of a current production, or who otherwise completes at least 5 hours of volunteer service, as certified by a member of the Brush Creek Board, is eligible to enroll, at the invitation of a current Board Member (whether elected, presiding, or an at-large Board Member) or any Active Member, as an Active Member through that calendar year and the following year.

-Lifetime member: A lifetime membership is available to anyone who has maintained an active membership for at least 15 consecutive years.
+Lifetime Member: A Lifetime Membership is available to anyone who has maintained an active Membership for at least 15 consecutive years, and such Member need not pay any annual dues or otherwise qualify by service or engagement as cast or staff to remain an Active Member.

-Each membership entitles the member to a single vote at all general membership meetings, provided that the member is aged 13 years or older and provided that the membership has been in good standing for at least 30 days prior to the meeting in question.
-Exception: Participating members as defined above whose membership status is verified during the 2016 membership meeting will be able to vote immediately.
+Founding Member: A Founding Membership is available to anyone who is otherwise a Member and who also was part of the original foundation of the theater.

-Founding member: A founding membership is available to anyone who is otherwise a member and who also was part of the original foundation of the theater.
+Active Membership entitles the Active Member to a single vote at all general and Special Membership meetings, provided that the Active Member is aged 13 years or older and provided that the Active Membership has been in good standing for at least 30 days prior to the meeting in question.
+Exception: Active Members as defined above whose membership status is verified during the current year’s membership meeting will be able to vote immediately.

-Section 3: All board and general membership meetings are open to the public, except for any board meeting or portion of a board meeting called for the purpose of actions involving board members or officers that are for the purpose of a proposed personnel action, at the discretion of the board.
-All members shall normally have the privilege of speaking at board meetings, although the presiding officer may choose to limit such discussion if necessary to ensure the efficient conduct of board business.
+Section 3: All Board and General Membership meetings are open to the public, except for any Board meeting or portion of a Board meeting called for the purpose of actions involving Board Members or officers that are for the purpose of a proposed personnel action, at the discretion of the Board.
+All Members shall normally have the privilege of speaking at Board meetings, although the presiding officer may choose to limit such discussion if necessary to ensure the efficient conduct of Board business.

-Article III - Membership meetings
+Article III – General Membership meetings

-Section 1: Annual meeting: The annual meeting shall normally be held in September of each year, at a date and time designated by the board, and shall be for the purpose of electing new officers, recognizing new board members and conducting such business as shall be necessary for the benefit of the corporation.
+Section 1: Annual Membership meeting: The Annual Membership meeting is a General Membership meeting and shall normally be held in September or October of each year, at a date and time designated by the Board, and shall be for the purpose of electing new Officers, recognizing new Board Members and conducting such business as shall be necessary for the benefit of the BCP.

-Section 2: Special meetings: A special meeting can be called by the Board with a notice to the membership stating the place, time and date of the meeting, as well as the items to be considered at the meeting.
-The Board must call a special meeting within 45 days whenever requested by at least 20 percent of the current voting membership.
+Section 2: Special Membership meetings: A Special Membership meeting is a General Membership meeting and can be called by the Board with a notice to the Active Membership stating the place, time and date of the meeting, as well as the items to be considered at the meeting.
+The Board must call a Special Membership meeting within 45 days whenever requested by at least 20 percent of the current voting Membership.